 - From Nagoya Station, take the JR Tokaido Line to Maibara Station (approx. 40 minutes).

-- From Maibara Station, take a local train on the JR Biwako Line to Omi-Nagaoka Station (approx. 10 minutes).
+- Transfer to the JR Biwako Line to Omi-Nagaoka Station (approx. 10 minutes).

-- From Omi-Nagaoka Station, take a bus to the base of Mt Ibuki (approx. 30 minutes).
+- From there, take a bus to the Mount Ibuki trailhead (approx. 30 minutes).

 Nagoya Buzz